SimonNungwa/SimonNungwa/README.md

 ## Hello Simon here👋

 I am an indie software developer really enthusiastic about contributing to open source projects.
-I love to leverage my full stack skills to create innovative and game changing solutions.
+I love to leverage my MERN stack skills to create innovative and game changing solutions.
 Always open to collaborate.
 Lets build something amazing 😊

+## Here's where to find me
+I'll post insightful content [here](https://dev.to/simon_nungwa_9597c9315a6d)

 <!--
 **SimonNungwa/SimonNungwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.